johbry17/johbry17/README.md

 ### Hello World 👋

 Data Guy with a lot of life experience, including two Master's degrees in international development, natural resource management, and sustainable tourism.
+I've wandered all over the world (five continents thus far), and became quite the bartender while I was at it (so, best friend, therapist, spiritual counselor, matchmaker, all-around dispenser of wisdom and kindness, etc.).
+I'm looking to use data to help people either enjoy the world or improve the world.

 <!--
 **johbry17/johbry17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.